Stochastic intrinsic gradient flows on the Wasserstein space: Diffusion processes on Wasserstein spaces

 Moreover,

 for $u,v\in\D(\EE)$. \end{rem}

-In many cases, gradient-type Dirichlet forms on vector spaces can be constructed using the notion of directional derivatives and related forms.
-It is done so, for example in \cite{AR90} and \cite[Chap.~2]{MR92}, from which we recall the notion of $\LL$-admissible elements in $E$.

-Let $E$ and $\Lam$ be as above and in addition, $E$ is a locally convex, Hausdorff topological vector space. $E^*$ denotes the space of continuous linear functionals $E\to\RR$.
-A probability measure $m$ on $(\RR,\B(\RR))$ is said to satisfy the Hamza Condition if there is a probability density $\rho_m:\RR\to[0,\infty)$ and moreover an open set $U\subseteq \RR$ such that
+In many cases, gradient-type Dirichlet forms on vector spaces are defined as an infinite sum of directional forms emerging from partial derivatives.
+This is done, for example in \cite{AR90} and \cite[Chap.~2]{MR92}, from where we recall the notion of $\LL$-admissibility.
+Let $E$ and $\Lam$ be as above and in addition let $E$ be a locally convex, Hausdorff topological vector space.
+The space of continuous linear functionals $E\to\RR$ is denoted by $E^*$.
+A probability measure $m$ on $(\RR,\B(\RR))$ is said to satisfy the Hamza Condition if there exists a density $\rho_m:\RR\to[0,\infty)$ and an open set $U\subseteq \RR$ such that